callumflack/callum-flack-design/pages/_posts/the-paradigm-shift-in-website-publishing.md

 date: 2019-03-18
 category: writing
 title: The paradigm shift in website publishing
-lede: You don’t miss good tools until you have to use the old tools.
+# lede: You don’t miss good tools until you have to use the old tools.
 When it comes to web development tools and publishing systems, there's a paradigm shift in effect.
 It'll not only make your website a better user experience, it'll be easier to maintain.
 It's just that you may have to wait until your current website system is painful enough before you believe me.
+lede: You don’t miss good tools until you have to use the old tools.
+When it comes to web development and publishing systems, new tools are making old websites painful to use.
 readingTime: 8
 assets:
   cover: /images/post-publishing-tools.jpg